ReaSu/thgtoa/guide.md

 -   Online Operations Security <https://web.archive.org/web/20210711215728/https://github.com/devbret/online-opsec>

-It is also very important **again** to understand this guide is the humble result of years of experience, learning and testing **from a single individual** (myself) and that many of those systems that aim to prevent anonymity are opaque proprietary closed-source systems.
-Many of those guidelines are based on experience, on referenced studies and recommendations by other people and projects.
-These experiences take a lot of time, resources and are sometimes far from being scientific. **There might be some wrong or outdated information in this guide too because I am not omniscient and humans make mistakes (feel free to report any using GitHub Issues).** **Your mileage may vary (a lot).
+It is very important to stress **again** that this guide is the humble result of years of experience, learning and testing **from a single individual** (myself), and that many of the systems that want to prevent anonymity are opaque, proprietary, closed-source systems.
+Many of the guidelines presented here are based on experience, on referenced studies, and recommendations by other people and projects.
+Gaining this kind of experience takes a lot of time, many resources, and are sometimes far from being scientific. **Some of the information in this guide might be outdated or wrong, because I am not omniscient and humans make mistakes.
+(Feel free to report any errors you find as GitHub Issues).
+Your mileage may vary (a lot).
 Use at your own risk.
 Please do not take this guide as a definitive truth for everything because it is not.
-Plenty of mistakes have been written in the guide during the many previous drafts and fixed later when I was made aware of them.
-I have no doubts there are still some mistakes in here right now.
-All of those are fixed as soon as possible when discovered.**
+All previous drafts have contained plenty of mistakes that I fixed when I was made aware of them.
+I have no doubt that there are still some mistakes in here right now.
+All of those will be fixed as soon as possible when discovered.**

 You might think this guide has no legitimate use but there are many[^16]'[^17]'[^18]'[^19]'[^20]'[^21]'[^22] such as: